apilo-com/apilo-api-php/src/README.md

 ## API Endpoints

-All URIs are relative to  *https://ENDPOINT.apilo.com/* (ENDPOINT is an individual client address)
+All URIs are relative to *http://localhost*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------